andrewbao86/SolarEvo/README.md

 This project is configured for deployment on AWS Amplify.
 The deployment process includes:

 1. Automatic deployment on push to the main branch
-2. Static site hosting
+2. Static site hosting with build process
-3. No build step required (static HTML/CSS/JS)
+3. Files are copied to a `dist` directory during build

 ### Manual Deployment